The Siberian Husky is gorgeous to look at and a bundle of fun. Here are ten fun and interesting things about Huskies you may not know:

 Whilst you may think of Labrador Retrievers or Golden Retrievers as larger dogs with floppy ears, the AKC breed standard specifies ears that stand up.
 But if your Husky’s ears flop down, no need to frown!
 Every dog is different and it is these little things that make them special.

-Brown and an icy blue are the typical colors of a Siberian Husky, but sometimes you get one of each!
-This is sometimes known as 'parti-eye' and is quite normal and acceptable for the breed.
-Check out the eyes on the husky picture here.
-Even more amazing is they are all born with blue eyes but can change colour after a few weeks!
-See our information on Siberian Husky eye color.
+Brown and icy blue are the typical colors of a Husky eye, but sometimes you get one of each!
+This is sometimes known as ‘parti-eye’ and is quite normal and acceptable for the breed.
+Even more amazing is they are all born with blue eyes but can change color after a few weeks!

 9. History Lesson: Huskies saved the town of Nome Alaska